List of actors considered for the part of the Doctor: Fourth Doctor

 Graham Crowden, who played Soldeed in The Horns of Nimon (1979–1980), turned down the role as he would only commit to one year instead of the three years asked by producer Barry Letts, while Michael Bentine turned down the role when the production team felt he wanted too much influence over the series' scripts.
-Other actors considered included Bernard Cribbins, who played Wilfred Mott in the Revived Series, and Fulton Mackay, who had previously played Dr. Quinn in Doctor Who and the Silurians (1970).
+Other actors considered included Bernard Cribbins, who played Tom Campbell in Daleks' Invasion Earth 2150 A.D.
+(1966) and later played Wilfred Mott in the Revived Series, and Fulton Mackay, who had previously played Dr. Quinn in Doctor Who and the Silurians (1970).

 Richard Hearne was offered the role but his insistence that he play the part in the style of his 'Mr Pastry' character was not acceptable to the series' producer, Barry Letts.
 Also considered was Carry On actor Jim Dale.

 The role of the Fourth Doctor went to Tom Baker.

 Fifth Doctor

-Richard Griffiths was considered by producers for the role when Tom Baker left.
+Iain Cuthbertson was considered by producers for the role when Tom Baker left.
+In addition, Richard Griffiths was visited by producer John Nathan-Turner to discuss the role, but was unavailable.

 The role of the Fifth Doctor went to Peter Davison.